Welcome to the Spring Creek Horse Rescue,

 Bella is a six-year-old Liver Spotted Appaloosa filly.
 She is touchy about her face and needs to wear a fly mask to protect her from the sun.
 She is high energy but sensible and mature.

 Pacino is a seven-year-old Sorrel Gelding, wide blaze/3 whites.
 He has matured to 14-2.5HH.
 He has a stocky quarter build and an all-boy personality.
 He is started under saddle and doing well.

 Jack is a six-year-old Bay Bar/N Gelding.
-He is quiet, peaceful, and started under saddle.
+He was started as a three-year-old but needs to be restarted.

 Bill is a 3 year old QH that had an injury to his left hind pastern as a baby.
 He has had surgery and it didn't take.
 He will make a nice walk/trot for a youngster, working on hard soil seems to irritate the injury, great in soft ground.